-So, Nick Jonas was wearing a fedora.
+So Nick Jonas was wearing a fedora.
 And, in the context of every person, including myself, at the “Urban Picnic” event where Nick Jonas was performing new songs being there, perhaps existing at all, solely because he was Nick Jonas, he wore it well.
 Hell, rakishly even.
 After all, words like “bro” or “hipster” or “uncool” or “over” burn up like meteorites in the atmosphere of celebrity.
-Sitting as the picture of serenity on one of those couches that are more collection of grey footstools than couch, surrounded by handlers, PR flacks, and presumably the VP of digital marketing at Island Records, Nick Jonas could have been wearing the Bush administration on his head and I would have been hard pressed to tell him it didn’t look at least pretty alright.
-I was there, on a Wednesday night during Fashion week, ready to live my 20 minutes with Nick Jonas, as granted to me by his PR team, to the fullest.
+Sitting as the picture of serenity on one of those couches that are more a collection of gray footstools than couch, surrounded by handlers, PR flacks, and presumably the VP of digital marketing at Island Records, Nick Jonas could have been wearing the Bush administration on his head, and I would have been hard pressed to tell him it didn’t look at least pretty all right.
+I was there, on a Wednesday night during Fashion Week, ready to live my 20 minutes with Nick Jonas, as granted to me by his PR team, to the fullest.

 The famous are different; they can wear fedoras.

 But it’s not just the hat.
 I shouldn’t fixate on the hat.
 The impenetrability of pop stars is, at this point, cliché.
 But it still feels like Nick Jonas, youngest and most often shirtless of the Jonas Brothers, inhabits a world that exists on a different vibrational pattern than the one in which you and I exist.
 This is understandable.
 He’s been famous since he was 15 and groomed to be famous since the age of seven.
-Talking to him is like talking to a Jeff Koons’ sculpture; you know there’s something going on, both overt partisans and detached pop “fan” intellectuals will insist on it, and to hint that there’s no “there” there is to be joyless and hopelessly square, and, really, having a cursory knowledge of pop art and pop music, your loath to not indulge the obvious pleasures of the surface.
-He’s sweet and ostensibly open and you get what people mean when they describe a handsome surfer they’re dating as “soulful,” everyone tells you there’s something go on; at least two of his handlers called him “the deepest guy I know” and, really, you hope there’s something going on; fuck the hipsters and snobs what the hell do they know, right?
+Talking to him is like talking to a Jeff Koons sculpture; you know there’s something going on—both overt partisans and detached pop “fan” intellectuals will insist on it—and to hint that there’s no “there” there is to be joyless and hopelessly square.
+And, really, having a cursory knowledge of pop art and pop music, you're loath to not indulge the obvious pleasures of the surface.
+He’s sweet and ostensibly open, and you get what people mean when they describe a handsome surfer they’re dating as “soulful.”
+Everyone tells you there’s something go on; at least two of his handlers called him “the deepest guy I know.”
+And, really, you hope there’s something going on; fuck the hipsters and snobs—what the hell do they know, right?

 We were the side gallery to the main event, the building designated for tonight’s interviews.
 I’m after a TV interview where Nick was being accosted on camera by whoever Leeza Gibbons is in 2014.
-The handlers seemed pleased to see me, and were sweet and gracious, immediately putting me at unease.
-The walls of the space were covered in the type expensive art that artists complain about: big, bold, and if you put a gun to my head I’d still fail to describe it.
+The handlers seemed pleased to see me and were sweet and gracious, immediately putting me at unease.
+The walls of the space were covered in the type of expensive art that artists complain about: big, bold, and, if you put a gun to my head, I’d still fail to describe it.

 I asked Nick about whether he’d always leaned towards R&B in his heart, despite the JoBros’ positioning as Demi Lovato’s toothsome rocker pals.